Akhier/DragonheartedCode/2014/May/SDL2 - That Which I Learned.md

 &nbsp;&nbsp;&nbsp;Now to wrap up setup as a whole lets grab the dlls we want.
 For this just head to where ever you stored all the stuff and crack open the bin.
 As I mentioned above all the dlls for SDL2 are contained here, or atleast for our needs.
-In this case our needs are as follows:
+In this case our needs are as follows so just select them and copy them into the project folder.

 * SDL2.dll
 * SDL2_image.dll
 * SDL2_ttf.dll
+* libfreetype-6.dll
+  This one is for doing text
+* libpng16-16.dll
+  This is because I am going to use png images.
+  If you are using jpegs for instance you would want libjpeg-9.dll
-*
+* zlib.dll